The Puzzle Place: Broadcast

-Besides the PBS stations in the United States, the series also aired on TV Cultura in Brazil, Discovery Kids in Latin America, RTP in Portugal, Kids Station in Japan, Israeli Educational Television in Israel, GMTV in the UK, and ABC Kids in Australia.
+Besides the PBS stations in the United States, the series also aired on TV Cultura in Brazil, Discovery Kids in Latin America, RTP in Portugal, Israeli Educational Television in Israel, Fox Kids in Scandinavia, Kids Station in Japan, Channel 5 in the UK, and ABC Kids in Australia.

 Home media

-During its launch, Sony Wonder (and later KidVision) released The Puzzle Place on VHS.
-There are currently no plans to release it on DVD.
+During its launch, Sony Wonder released The Puzzle Place on VHS.